QB Uiagalelei rallies No. 1 Clemson to 34-28 win over BC - WHIZ News

 Etienne also had seven catches for 140 yards.
 Cornell Powell had a game-high 11 receptions for 105 yards.

 And all with Lawrence watching from in isolation.
-Now the question becomes: Will the star quarterback be able to play next Saturday at No. 4 Notre Dame.
+By missing next week, the earliest Lawrence would be back is at Florida State on Nov.
+21. Clemson is off Nov.
+14.

-Coach Dabo Swinney told ESPN before the game Lawrence was doing “great” and spoke to the team Friday night via Zoom.
-As far as the quarterback’s availability for the Notre Dame showdown, “I don’t know anything right now,” Swinney said.
+Swinney said Lawrence was in good spirits and spoke to the team Friday night via Zoom.

 Boston College took advantage of the Clemson chaos early on with TDs on its first two series.